 - Fixing details at the partition head and base

-Further information about fire resistance performance can be found in WHITE BOOK Chapter 02 Section 01 Page 03 or refer to the FIRE BOOK.
+Further information about fire resistance performance can be found in White Book Chapter 02 Section 01.